catalystdao/GeneralisedIncentives/README.md

 If a message fails, a failure code is prepended to the original message and sent back.
 Below a list of failure codes can be found:
 - `0xff`: Generic application logic failure.
 Destination application couldn't be called, reverted or out of gas.
 - `0xfe`: Sending escrow implementation is not authenticated to call the application.
+- `0xfd`: The message has timeouted and hasn't been executed on the destination chain.

 ## Repository Structure